 - The earlier system has the blend door actuator motor on the bottom of the heater box.
 The motor is located under the passenger side dash, above the transmission tunnel.
 Open the passenger door and kneel to look under the dash.
 You will most likely have to pull back the carpeting on the left side to see the motor.
 It will be attached to the bottom of the box.
 A picture from a box that was removed from a GC is shown for reference.

 This kit is for the earlier (#1) above system.
-If you have the second type of system, check our 98-04 Grand Cherokee listing for the correct fix.
+98 was a changeover year for the GC and some may have the later model plenum box, check our 98-04 Grand Cherokee listing for the correct fix.